material-motion/material-motion/starmap/specifications/gesture_recognizers/TranslationGestureRecognizer.md

 ## Overview

-A drag gesture recognizer listens to input events and generates translation events relative to an initial position.
+A translation gesture recognizer listens to input events and generates translation events relative to an initial position.

 If multiple input events are being received simultaneously — e.g. multiple fingers — then the centroid of the events should be used in all calculations.